Dental Crown Silver Spring, MD

 Receiving a crown usually takes a few visits, but due to advancements in dental technology, it is possible to receive same-day crowns.
 Computer-Aided Design/ Computer-Aided Manufacturing or CAD/CAM creates high-quality crowns in a few minutes.

-We can also use the software to create a mirror-image of the same tooth on the other side of your mouth for the most natural-looking result possible.
+We can also use the software to create a mirror image of the same tooth on the other side of your mouth for the most natural-looking result possible.
 Then, we use a block of dental ceramic in the shade that closely matches your own teeth.
-We will send the computer’s digital design to a milling machine that will carve a crown from ceramic block.
-The result will be new modern restoration in about five minutes.
+We will send the computer’s digital design to a milling machine to carve a ceramic block crown.
+The result will be a new modern restoration in about five minutes.

 Types of Tooth Crowns

 Many people are not aware of the different types of tooth crowns.
-Dentists can make a dental crown from different types of materials.
+Dentists can make dental crowns from different types of materials.
 For example, porcelain, gold, porcelain fused to metal (not metal crowns), or a composite resin material.
-We use them to protect a tooth from further damage, or as a cosmetic choice.
-There are several different types that range from the basic to the more complex.
+We use them to protect a tooth from further damage or as a cosmetic choice.
+Several different types range from the basic to the more complex.

 A porcelain crown is the most common type of metal-free crown.
-Porcelain crowns act like real teeth by having the same appearance and feel as them.
-They are also very strong and durable, and don’t require any special care.
-Advances in modern dentistry removes the need for the use of metal which can discolor the teeth.
+Porcelain crowns act like real teeth with the same appearance and feel.
+They are also very strong and durable and don’t require special care.
+Advances in modern dentistry remove the need for the use of metal which can discolor the teeth.

 Dental Crowns FAQs